 Total South Africa was established in 1954 and is recognised as a 52.25% Black Owned Company in terms of the DTI Codes of Good Practice.
 Total South Africa is a significant role player within the Total Group.
 Through our global alignment, we strive to ensure that our company is able to benefit from shared access to internationally acclaimed best practice, technological expertise and top flight business innovations.

-Total South Africa (Pty) Ltd is a Level Two B-BBEEE Contributor.
+Total South Africa (Pty) Ltd is a Level One B-BBEEE Contributor.
 Click here to view our Verification Certificate.

 Total South Africa’s business focus encompasses the manufacturing, sales and marketing of a range of petroleum products for the retail, commercial, agricultural and industrial markets.
 With a portfolio of 547 service stations located throughout South Africa, we are a key player in the country’s petrochemical market, with products ranging from jet fuel, liquid petroleum gas to lubricants, grease and kerosene.
 The company enjoys a 36.6% share in the Natref Refinery and has wholly owned subsidiaries in Namibia, Botswana and Swaziland.